-The proposed Lincoln Water System CIP contains approximately \$61.3 million in water supply, treatment, storage and distribution improvements over the six-year period.
-This is a lower total amount compared to last year's CIP.
+The proposed Lincoln Water System CIP contains approximately \$76.6 million in water supply, treatment, storage and distribution improvements over the six-year period.
+This is a higher total amount compared to last year's CIP by \$15.2 million.
 Included in this year's submittal are projects intended to enhance water services to the existing City, while others will serve developing areas of Lincoln.
-The CIP has been prepared based upon information and recommendations contained in the 2030 Comprehensive Plan and Lincoln Water System Facilities Master Plan.
-Funding sources for projects include community improvement financing (TIF), revenue bonds, utility revenues, and impact fees.
-This proposed CIP assumes a 5% revenue increase in water utility revenues in FY 2011/2012.
-It should be noted that a comprehensive rate study of the City's utilities is underway and the findings of that study will be discussed later this year.
+The CIP has been prepared based upon information and recommendations contained in the 2040 Comprehensive Plan and the Lincoln Water System Facilities Master Plan.
+Funding sources for projects include Community Improvement Financing (TIF), Revenue Bonds, Utility Revenues, and Impact Fees.
+This proposed CIP assumes a 5% increase in water utility revenues in each year of the program.

 Continued in this year's program is general programming of projects intended to serve growth in the community.
 Specific programming of funding for these projects will be identified as planning and need become more apparent in future years.
-At this time, \$4.5 million in Impact Fees, Utility Revenue, and Revenue Bond funding has been programmed for a list of potential projects that total \$27.8 million in costs.
-To help meet the continuing growing need to replace the aging water main system, the Selected Main Replacement program is funded in FY 11/12 at \$4.86 million and at \$23.32 million over the 6 years of the program.
-Similarly, the Infrastructure Rehab program that funds needed maintenance of Water System facilities is funded at \$2.14 million in the first year and \$8.18 over the 6 years of the program.
-Specific developer commitments are funded in the program per annexation agreement requirements.
+At this time, \$7.6 million in Impact Fees and Utility Revenue funding has been programmed for a list of potential projects that total \$27.8 million in costs.
+To help meet the continuing growing need to replace the aging water main system, the Selected Main Replacement program is funded over the 6 year program at \$27.4 million, with \$3.8 million and \$4 million respectively in the first two years.
+Similarly, the Infrastructure Rehab program that funds needed maintenance of Water System facilities is funded at \$2 million and \$0.9 million in the first and second years of the program, and \$8.8 over the 6 years of the program.
+Specific developer commitments are identified and funded in the program per annexation agreement requirements as well.